unlikelyzero/WhateverLloyd.github.io/cv.md

 - Seasonal wildlife biology position with the National Park Service
 - Surveyed beaches for sea turtle nests and nesting shorebirds
 - Kept detailed and organized field notes on the National Seashore's wildlife
-- Educated the public on the park's wildlife and the rules to protect it's natural resources
+- Educated the public on the park's wildlife and the rules to protect its natural resources

 **Biological Science Technician (Wildlife)**, Nov.
 2014 - Mar.
 2015<br/>
 Haleakala National Park (Kula, HI)<br/>